Tax Guide for Home-Based Businesses

-In California, all retail sales of tangible personal property are subject to sales and use tax unless the law provides a specific exemption or exclusion.
-Tangible personal property (TPP) is an item (e.g., merchandise, goods, etc.) that can be seen, weighed, measured, felt or touched.
+In California, all retail sales of tangible personal property are subject to sales or use tax unless the law provides a specific exemption or exclusion.
+Tangible personal property is an item (e.g., merchandise, goods, etc.) that can be seen, weighed, measured, felt or touched.

-If you sell TPP and make three or more sales in a 12-month period, you are considered a retailer and generally are required to hold a seller's permit.
+If you sell tangible merchandise and make three or more sales in a 12-month period, you generally are required to hold a seller's permit.
 This is true whether the merchandise was sold through a storefront or out of a home.
-When you operate a home-based business and sell merchandise from your home, you generally must register with the California Department of Tax and Fee Administration (CDTFA) for a seller's permit and file and pay any sales and use taxes you may owe.
-When there is no TPP transferred in a transaction, there is no "sale" under California Sales and Use Tax Law.
-Therefore, if your business provides a service rather than a sale of tangible goods, sales and use taxes generally would not apply to those transactions (See Service Businesses on the Industry Topics tab).
+When you operate a home-based business and sell merchandise from your home, you must register with the California Department of Tax and Fee Administration (CDTFA) for a seller's permit and file and pay sales tax on your taxable sales unless a specific exclusion applies.
+When there is no merchandise transferred in a transaction, there is no "sale" under California Sales and Use Tax Law.
+Therefore, if your business provides only services rather than selling tangible goods, sales and use taxes would not apply to your transactions (See Service Businesses on the Industry Topics tab).

 The requirements under the sales and use tax law for running a home-based business are generally the same as running a storefront business.

-Online Registration – Register with us online for your seller's permit.
-In addition to holding a seller's permit, you may also need to register for another license or permit with the CDTFA.
-For more information about the permits or licenses CDTFA administers, please see our Permits & Licenses page.
+Register with us online for your seller's permit.
+In addition to holding a seller's permit, you may also need to register for another license or permit with CDTFA.
+For more information about the permits or licenses CDTFA administers, please see our Online Services Registrations page.

 Filing and Payment

-Tax Return Filing Deadlines – Find your filing due dates.
+Filing Dates for Sales & Use Tax Returns – Find your filing due dates.

 File a Tax Return Online – File your return quickly and easily online.